 Ski Trip Preserver provides coverage should you need to cancel your trip before you even depart or if your trip is interrupted.
 The plan also provides coverage for trip delay, baggage delay, lost or stolen personal items including sporting equipment such as skis and snowboards, emergency accident and sickness medical coverage and emergency evacuation as well as 24-hour assistance services.

-Trip cancellation is financial reimbursement of your prepaid, non-refundable vacation costs when an unforeseen event, which is a covered reason under your policy, causes you to cancel your trip.
+Trip cancellation is financial reimbursement of your prepaid, non-refundable vacation rental costs when an unforeseen event, which is a covered reason under your policy, causes you to cancel your trip

 A Pre-Existing Medical Condition means an illness, disease, or other condition during the 60 day period immediately prior to the Effective Date of Your coverage for which You or Your Traveling Companion, Business Partner or Family Member: 1) received or received a recommendation for a test, examination, or medical treatment; or 2) took or received a prescription for drugs or medicine.
 Item (2) of this definition does not apply to a condition which is treated or controlled solely through the taking of prescription drugs or medicine and remains treated or controlled without any adjustment or change in the required prescription throughout the 60 day period before Your coverage is effective under this policy.

 This is a waiver that qualifies the Pre-Existing Medical Condition to not be excluded as a protected reason for a cancellation or interruption of your trip.
 To obtain the waiver you need to buy your Trip Preserver Plan within 21 days of your initial trip deposit and insure the trip’s full non-refundable cost.
 You must not be disabled from travel when you buy the policy, and the insured trip must be your first and only booking for the same destination and scheduled travel dates.
-If you have specific questions, please call 1-866-889-7409 to speak with a coverage specialist.
+If you have specific questions, please call our coverage specialists at 1-866-889-7409

 Family Member means any of the following: Your or Your Traveling Companion’s legal spouse (or common-law spouse where legal), legal guardian or ward, son or daughter (adopted, foster, step or in-law), brother or sister (includes step or in-law), parent (includes step or in-law), grandparent (includes step or in-law), grandchild, aunt, uncle, niece or nephew, Domestic Partner, Caregiver, or Child Caregiver.